Professional Liability Insurance Coverage For Your Business

 Determining the appropriate level of coverage for professional liability insurance can vary depending on the industry and risk factors involved, but it is generally recommended that professionals carry coverage equal to their potential liabilities.
 For example, a doctor or surgeon with high-risk patients will require much higher coverage than a freelancer who designs logos and graphics for clients.

-According to a survey conducted by Next Insurance in February of 2023, approximately 90% of small business owners felt the did not have enough insurance coverage to protect themselves in the event of a lawsuit.
+According to a survey conducted by Next Insurance in February of 2023, approximately 90% of small business owners felt the did not have enough insurance to protect themselves in the event of a lawsuit.
 This highlights the importance of carrying adequate coverage and the fear of not having enough.
 The cost of premiums for professional liability insurance also varies depending on the industry, with industries such as healthcare and legal services having higher premiums due to their potential risks.

 In general, it is recommended that businesses carry at least $1 million in liability coverage, while those in high-risk industries should consider coverage up to $5 million or more.
 Ultimately, consulting with an experienced insurance agent and reviewing the specific needs and risk factors associated with your profession is crucial in determining the appropriate amount of coverage needed for your business.